Mary Losseff: Life and career

 Mary married the actor Brian Buchel in 1938 but the marriage did not succeed, and they separated long before divorce was granted in 1947.
 She moved to Exmouth in 1943, without Brian, then back to London to a flat in Queensway, Bayswater, in 1944 and remained there on and off until 1948, the year of Richard's death.
 She also bought a farm in Ireland, which was run by her son Dimitri and which she occasionally visited.
 She tried to bring her mother, brother and sister to Ireland and to England, but failed, and indeed she never saw her family again.
 After Richard died, her financial circumstances became desperate for a while, but she found a new partner by the name of Charles Holt, and when that relationship ended, lived with a Willy Bolt in Exmouth.
 Her National Registration Identity card gives her address as Bryn Cottage, Malltraeth, Anglesey in 1951, and in the same year she married Hugh J Owen in Anglesey.
 There is no record of a divorce, but by 1955, she was back in London, living in Acton and then Ealing.
 (There is no evidence that she lived at any time in Soho, sharing a room with a labourer who used the room by day which she used by night, as Diana Napier Tauber claimed.)
 In 1959, she met Vassia Myronovsky and moved into his house in the Hammersmith district of London, where she stayed until her death of cancer of the lung in July 1972.

 Mary possessed a loving, homely quality until her old age, although her alcoholism gave rise to a terrible instability.
 She remained in touch with her son.
-He never forgave her for withholding information about his father, but later ancestry DNA tests of her grandchildren reveal that the un-named father of Dimitri was 'central European Jewish', which casts her silence into a different light.
+He never forgave her for withholding information about his father, but later ancestry DNA tests of her grandchildren reveal that the unnamed father of Dimitri was 'central European Jewish', which casts her silence into a different light.
 She was extremely moved when her grandchildren were born.
 Her constant drinking and difficult behaviour became too much for Vassia in the end and their relationship deteriorated; during her terminal illness, she was tended by her daughter-in-law.
 She was cremated at North East Surrey Crematorium in Sutton, Surrey, where her ashes are interred.